-You will find a healthy dose of old-fashioned American virtues: humor, optimism, resilience, determination, hard-work, faith and family.
-You will find a community park that reminds you of movie scenes in small town parks.
-You will see people stand, remove their hat and salute when the veterans march past during 4th of July parades.
+You will find friends and families enjoying a community park that reminds you of movie scenes in small town parks.
+At our parades, you will see people stand, remove their hat and salute when the veterans and our first responders march past.

 You will find a whole different kind of safety and security -- little kids playing in the streets, older kids able to bicycle anywhere in town -- but always aware that a dedicated police force and alert neighbors, who look out for each other, are nearby.